sinaghadermarzi/simple-deep-research/artifacts/pydata_2025_proposal.md

 ### Takeaway
-We hope that attendess will walk away armedd with the knowlege on how to use a fraemwork like Langraph to build an agentic workflow to solve problems like deep Research.
+We hope that attendess will walk away armed with the knowlege on how to use a fraemwork like Langraph to build an agentic workflow to solve problems like deep Research.

 ## Youtube Title